Lighthouses of Somalia

 - Ra's Hafun

 - Date unknown.
 Inactive.
 13 m (42 ft) concrete post centered on a square concrete building.
-Lightphotos.net has a photo, and the abandoned station is seen in a Bing satellite
+Lightphotos.net has a photo, a 2010 photo is available, and the abandoned station is seen in a Bing satellite

 view.
 Ra's Hafun is a sharp promontory projecting east from Hurdiyo in